5.1-magnitude earthquake hits Izmir, Turkey, no casualties - ExBulletin

 The Turkish Disaster and Emergency Management Authority (AFAD) announced on its website that the earthquake occurred near Urla district of Izmir in the Aegean Sea at 7 am local time (0400 GMT).

-“After the earthquake off Urla, no casualties or damage have been reported so far,” the Disaster and Emergency Management Department wrote on Twitter, adding that “field survey work” is currently ongoing in the area.
+“After the earthquake off Urla, no casualties or damage have been reported so far,” the agency wrote on Twitter, adding that “field survey work” is currently continuing in the area.

 “The earthquake, accompanied by heavy rain and strong winds, caused panic,” Yasmin Buncuk, 43, a resident of Izmir, told Xinhua by phone.
-He said, “I jumped out of bed in fear.”
+“I jumped out of bed in fear,” he said.

 And nine minutes after the first earthquake, a large aftershock with a magnitude of 4.3 on the Richter scale occurred, Xinhua reported.